About this book

 Yara El-Ghadban • Wayne Grady

-An innovative and bold novel, I Am Ariel Sharon dives into the mind of the controversial Israeli prime minister during his eight-year coma as he faces the spirits of the women closest to him.
+A bold and innovative novel, I Am Ariel Sharon dives into the tortured mind of the controversial Israeli prime minister as he lies comatose and faces an ultimate reckoning.

 About the Creators

 Palestinian Quebecker YARA EL-GHADBAN is an anthropologist by training but has been writing since she was thirteen.
 She is the author of three novels, of which I Am Ariel Sharon is the first to be translated into English.
 She won the Canada Council of the Arts’ Victor Martyn Lynch-Staunton Award in 2017, and in 2019 she was awarded the Blue Metropolis Literary Diversity Prize.
 She lives and writes in Montreal.

 WAYNE GRADY is an award-winning author, translator, and editor.
 He has won the John Glassco Translation Prize and the Governor General’s Literary Award for Translation and was a finalist for the Governor General’s Literary Award two additional times.
 His debut novel, Emancipation Day, won the Amazon.ca First Novel Award.
 He lives near Kingston, Ontario, with his wife, novelist Merilyn Simonds.

 PRAISE FOR YARA EL-GHADBAN AND I AM ARIEL SHARON